-In July 2020, the Company closed a follow-on public offering of 5,290,000 shares of common stock at a public offering price of \$56.00 per share, less the underwriters' discount.
-The Company received net proceeds of \$286.8 million after deducting underwriting discounts and commissions of \$8.9 million and other offering expenses of \$0.6 million.
-The Company used \$200.0 million of such proceeds to repay debt under its term loan facility.
+In the first quarter of fiscal year 2022, the Company closed a follow-on public offering of 5,750,000 shares of common stock at a public offering price of \$80.30 per share, less the underwriters' discount.
+The Company received net proceeds of \$456.6 million after deducting underwriting discounts and commissions of \$4.6 million and other offering expenses of approximately \$0.5 million.